jeffery9/gemini-mcp-tool/docs/concepts/file-analysis.md

 # File Analysis with @ Syntax

-One of the most powerful features of Gemini MCP Tool is the ability to analyze files using the `@` syntax.
+One of the most powerful features of Qwen MCP Tool is the ability to analyze files using the `@` syntax.

 ## Basic Usage

 ```
-/gemini-cli:analyze @index.js explain this code
+/qwen-code:analyze @index.js explain this code
 ```
 ```
-ask gemini to analyze the entire codebase and a comment block
+ask qwen to analyze the entire codebase and a comment block
 to the top of every script, explaining that script.
-Use flash.
+Use turbo.
 ```
 ```
-Ask gemini to explain @index.js by reading the entire codebase first
+Ask qwen to explain @index.js by reading the entire codebase first
 ```
 ```
-Ask gemini to analyze @src/ and provide bug fixes
+Ask qwen to analyze @src/ and provide bug fixes
 ```
 ```
 Ask gemini what the weather is like in new york
 ```
 ```
-...then use gemini to review your recent modifications
+...then use qwen to review your recent modifications
 ```
 ## Multiple Files

 Analyze multiple files in one request:
 ```
-/gemini-cli:analyze @src/server.js @src/client.js how do these interact?
+/qwen-code:analyze @src/server.js @src/client.js how do these interact?
 ```
 ```
 analyze @src/server.js @src/client.js and provide bug fixes